-In order to make this site accessible to as many people as possible, it has been built to certain web standards to ensure that people with disabilities find this website easy to use.
+This site has been built to certain web standards in order to make this site accessible to as many people as possible.
+Disabled people should find this website easy to use.

 The World Wide Web Consortium (W3C) has published Web Content Accessibility Guidelines (WCAG) that helps Web developers make sites accessible.
 This site has been built and tested to meet WCAG 2.0 AA standard (view our certificate).

-Decorative images on the site may not have alternative text, but only if they do not carry any useful information, or duplicate nearby written text.
+Decorative images on the site may not have alternative text, but only if they do not carry any useful information, or if they duplicate nearby written text.

 Spam Protection/Captcha decision

 After some research into various methods to keep spam out of our site we've had to strike a balance between the experience for our volunteers and our reporters.
-It is well reported that using CAPTCHA (asking simple questions to prove that you are a human) is a very controversial issue.
-We spent a long time debating the various options, but there are many problems to overcome, even audio CAPTCHA has it's problems.
+Using CAPTCHA (asking simple questions to prove that you are a human) is a very controversial issue.
+We spent a long time debating the various options, but there are many problems to overcome, even audio CAPTCHA has its problems.
 Ruling out audio CAPTCHA ruled out for us some of the popular suggestions that we've been having (Mollom, reCAPTCHA) and finally led us to using Rob Tuley's TextCAPTCHA service.
-We have looked into the more accessible spam filtering methods (Askimet and so on...) but have seen reports that real submissions may be missed.
+We have looked into the more accessible spam filtering methods (Akismet and so on...) but have seen reports that real submissions may be missed.